 Cruising the Norwegian Fjords will almost certainly start in Stavanger

 Yes it rained when we went back to Stavanger again, but we also had sun.
 Four seasons in one day and Stavanger was full of surprises that made it a very enjoyable visit.
 They have moved the tourist office and Jean shows you the best places to see including the old town with it’s 200 year old wooden houses, canning museum, lake and coffee shops.
+In the sun, the old town is a wonderful stroll.
 A Fjord cruise will go here, to the ‘Seat of the Vikings’ so please share.

 - P&O Cruises to STAVANGER click here.

 - Fred Olsen Cruises to STAVANGER Click here

 Stavanger is a very religious town, if you arrive on a Sunday like we did the first time much will be closed.
 Norway is not a cheap place to stop for a beer or a coffee so the queues to get back on board at lunch time or if it rains are often the big problems.
 You also need local currency in most places.
 The Cathedral, the lake and the old town are the places to see, but the sail away through the Fjord is also something that deserves to be seen.
 The Fjords are very filmatic and our video of a typical Norwegian Fjord Cruise illustrates that to Mark Blackledge’s wonderful music.